petersenpeter/CellExplorer/docs/pipeline/standard-cell-metrics.md

 1. TOC
 {:toc}

-The Cell Explorer used a single Matlab struct for handling all cell metrics called 'cell_metrics'.
-The 'cell_metrics' struct consists of four types of fields for handling different types of data: double, char cells and structs.
+The Cell Explorer used a single Matlab struct for handling all cell metrics called `cell_metrics`.
+The `cell_metrics` struct consists of four types of fields for handling different types of data: double, char cells and structs.
 Each field should be defined for all cells in the session (1xnCells).
 Single numeric values are saved to numeric fields with double precision, and character/string fields are saved in char cells.
 Time series data like waveforms and session parameters are stored in standard struct fields:
 * general: basename, basepath, clusteringpath, cellCount, ccg, processinginfo.
 The general fields also contains a list of timestamps for timeseries metrics.
 * acg: autocorrelograms.
 Three types: wide [-1000ms:1ms:1000ms], narrow [-50:0.5:50] and log10 [log-intervals spanning 1ms:10s].
 * isi: log10 [log-intervals spanning 1ms:10s].